mosip/documentation/docs/ID-Authentication-APIs-v2.md

 ```

 ### Failure Details
-For details about the error codes view the section [common error codes and message]().
+For details about the error codes view the section [common error codes and messages](#common-error-codes-and-messages).

 # e-KYC Service (Public)
 This service details authentication (eKYC auth) that can be used by authentication partners to authenticate a resident and send resident's KYC details as response.
 Below are various authentication types supported by e-KYC authentication: